 As the China air pollution issue rears its ugly head once again in the fall and winter months, China expats might be wondering what, if anything, the authorities have been doing to improve the situation.

-In November 2015 some northern Chinese cities recorded the highest ever China air pollution numbers since testing began.
+In November 2015 some northern Chinese cities recorded the highest ever China air pollution numbers since air quality testing began.
 The reading for PM2.5 concentration was as high as 1,400 ug/m3 at some monitoring sites in Shenyang.

 In our related air pollution in China article we discussed China's most significant legislative action to improve China Air Pollution; The Airborne Pollution Prevention and Control Action Plan unveiled by the Environmental Protection Ministry (MEP) in September 2013.

 In this article we shall look at China's air pollution situation since then, and further steps being taken by the central government to reduce China air pollution between 2013 and 2015.

 China is certainly feeling the pinch from its serious air pollution issue.
 Long-term health effects and their related costs are often debated, but many economic effects can already be felt.